The Figgs: 1994–1998

 Imago was the first label to sign The Figgs and the resulting album, Low-Fi At Society High led to wider recognition and deepening industry interest.
 1996’s Banda Macho was the band’s lone release on Capitol Records but during their brief tenure at the label one relationship was formed that would help map the course of the group’s next decade and beyond.
 Graham Parker was a forgotten man at Capitol in the mid 1990s but he found kindred spirits in The Figgs.
 Their first of many collaborations is documented on Bloodshot Records “The Last Rock And Roll Tour.”
 Meanwhile, the band returned to the indie world to release 1998’s The Figgs Couldn’t Get High on Absolute A Go Go Records.
 Produced and arranged by Andy Shernoff at Mixolydian Studios, the record would be Guy Lyons’ last with the band.
 Once again they would carry on as a trio.

 1999-2002

 In the spring of 1999 the remaining Figgs began work on For EP Fans Only.
-The EP was recorded by the band along with Andy Kravitz & Howard Bileman, in various locations, and mastered by Brian Charles at Zippah Recording Studios in Brookline, Mass.
+The EP was recorded by the band along with Andy Kravitz & Howard Bilerman, in various locations, and mastered by Brian Charles at Zippah Recording Studios in Brookline, Mass.
 They would return to Zippah the following summer to record the full length Sucking In Stereo, which was produced by Donnelly, Gent, and Engineer Brian Charles (Pete Linnane is co-engineer) with help from Hayes.
 2001 saw the release of another EP, Badger which was recorded in various locations, including Q-Division, Amazing Barn, and Peligro Audio.
 They would be back at Peligro later in 2000 and again in 2001 to crank out Slow Charm with the help of producer Tim O' Heir.
 These titles - all released on Hearbox - show the band quickly regaining its stride as a trio.